John Stopford, Baron Stopford of Fallowfield

-John Sebastian Bach Stopford, Baron Stopford of Fallowfield KBE FRCS FRCP FRS (25 June 1888 – 6 March 1961) was a British peer, a physician and anatomist, and a Vice-Chancellor of the University of Manchester.
-Lord Stopford was described as "one of the greatest anatomists of this century".
+John Sebastian Bach Stopford, Baron Stopford of Fallowfield KBE FRCS FRCP FRS (25 June 1888 – 6 March 1961) was a British peer, a physician and anatomist, and a vice-chancellor of the University of Manchester.
+Lord Stopford was described as "one of the greatest anatomists of [the 20th] century".

 Early life and education

 Stopford was born in Hindley Green near Wigan, UK.
 The entry in the registry of births for Wigan, page 92 of volume 8c, 1888, records his birth name as John Sebastian B. Stopford, the son of Thomas Rinch Stopford, a colliery engineer, and his wife Mary (Tyrer) Stopford.
 He was educated at Liverpool College and Manchester Grammar School.
 He entered to Manchester University in 1906 to read medicine.
 He graduated with the degrees of Bachelor of Medicine (MB) and Bachelor of Surgery (ChB) in 1911 with honours.

 Early career

-Having graduated, Stopford went to Rochdale Infirmary as a House Surgeon, and then to Manchester Royal Infirmary as an Assistant Medical Officer.
+Having graduated, Stopford went to Rochdale Infirmary as a house surgeon, and then to Manchester Royal Infirmary as an assistant medical officer.
 In 1912, he returned to Manchester University as a Junior Demonstrator in Anatomy, working under Prof. Grafton Elliot Smith.
 He was later promoted to Senior Demonstrator, and received a lectureship in 1915.
 He also received the degree of Doctor of Medicine (MD) in 1915 with a Gold Medal for a thesis on the supply of blood to the brain.

 From 1915 to 1918 during the First World War, he served as a neurologist alongside his lectureship in the military orthopaedic centres.
 This was firstly to the Second Western General Hospital and secondly to the Grangethorpe Hospital.
 He began researching sensation in the peripheral nerves during this time, on a budget from the Ministry of Pensions that obtained for ten years.